 However, this option isn’t as beneficial as owning the solar array.
 Let’s take a look at some more reasons why owning a residential solar array makes more sense than renting it.

-Renting Power Vs. Owning Power
+Renting Power Versus Owning Power

 The real debate isn’t whether to get a power purchase agreement or solar through the local utility.
 It is whether the homeowner should rent or own their power.

 There are two major wins that owned solar arrays give homeowners.
-These include solar savings and potentially even increased home value.
+These include solar savings and, potentially, even increased home value.

 Comparative Savings of Owned Solar for the Home